cop3402fall19/syllabus/projects/git.md

     git push

+To remove a file

+    git rm test
+    git commit test
+    git push # to sync

 (Only if you are working on multiple machines.)
 If you need to update your local repo

     git pull